 But there is a wide range of types of travel policies and coverage, so be sure you check the fine print of any policy you are considering before you buy it.

-Example: If you are booking an all-inclusive trip to Jamaica for you and a guest that costs a total of $2,000, you should expect to pay around $100 for travel insurance for both of you.
+For example, if you are booking a trip that costs a total of $2,000, you can expect to pay around $80-$200 for a travel insurance policy.

 If you’re not supposed to buy travel insurance from the place where you book the trip, where should you buy it?

-Clark Howard recommends that you comparison shop for travel insurance that suits your needs at InsureMyTrip.com.
+Clark recommends that you comparison shop for travel insurance that suits your needs at InsureMyTrip.

 When you visit InsureMyTrip, you’ll be asked for the following information: